-Policy discretion probably survives: Article 52(1) still leaves ample room for socio-economic recalibration, but it requires the legislature to demonstrate - not merely assert - that the objective pursued is weighty, that no equally effective but less-restrictive alternative exists, and that the essence of the right remains intact.
-Baseline questions are managed case-by-case within that proportionality test.
+Policy discretion probably survives: Article 52(1) still leaves ample room for socioeconomic recalibration, but it requires the legislature to demonstrate - not merely assert - that the objective pursued is weighty, that no equally effective but lessrestrictive alternative exists, and that the essence of the right remains intact.
+Baseline questions are routinely managed case-by-case within that proportionality test: the Court has long assessed when reliance crystallises and how far a rollback may reach.
 Legitimate-expectations analysis performs a complementary function here, protecting those who have ordered their affairs - or, in the CSRD/CSDDD context, those whose rights-monitoring activities depend on the existing regime - from abrupt and unexplained reversal.